kachurovskiy/megaels/Digital_Feed_7e2/manual.md

 8. The 2nd thread will be cut with an offset of 180 degrees relative to the 1st
 9. For a 3-way entry - reset accordingly after 120 degrees, etc.

-### Synchronous feed (Feed mm / rev)
+### Synchronous feed (mm / rev)

-Potentiometer to change the amount of feed, you can change on the fly.

 - 4 directions of feed on the joystick
 - 4 directions of rapid movement on the joystick and the button of the accelerated
-- 4-d buttons of the limit, the limits are set only with the neutral position of the joystick and the neutral position of the switch "Submode"
+- 4 buttons of the limit, the limits are set only with the neutral position of the joystick and manual submode

+Use the potentiometer on the top-left to change the amount of feed (even during the operation).

 ### Automatic multi-pass synchronous feed (mm / rev)

-For all the combinations below:
+Same as "Synchronous feed" but also:

-- Use the Up / Down buttons to set the removal rate,
+- Use the Up / Down buttons to set the removal rate `Ap`
-- Use the Right / Left buttons to set the number of passes
+- Use the Right / Left buttons to set the number of passes `Pq`

+Total amount of material removed is `Pq * Ap * 2`.

 #### External groove, direction to the chuck